intari/CustomLogger/docs/index.md

 Client app - get it from https://github.com/fpillet/NSLogger

-See AndroidToolbox for Kotlin Extensions
+See AndroidToolboxCore for Kotlin Extensions